Morball/Simple-Desktop-Login-System/README.md

 ![image](https://user-images.githubusercontent.com/67027710/114073982-cbb63180-989b-11eb-82dc-4784d1881e63.png)

-This is how your database structure should look like.
+This is how your database structure should look.
 Use the insert functionality to add an account to the database.